NetaDAOAcademy/CoiningReason/readme.md

 <br>

 An ongoing overflow of texts considered for inclusion in other Units but not selected.
-These can be added to any Unit for further discussion of particular themes or ideas or addressed on their own.
+These can be added to any Unit for further discussion of particular themes and ideas or addressed on their own.

 <details markdown="1">